therealjflf/hesutils/docs/hesiod.rst

 How does that Hesiod-over-DNS thing works?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+As opposed to, say, LDAP, Hesiod doesn't define a network communication protocol.
+Instead it uses DNS as a carrier protocol.
+All information available via Hesiod is obtained through DNS requests to a DNS server.

+Hesiod defines:

+- what type of information is available as DNS records;

+- what those DNS records contain (encoding of the data);

+- and what domain names are used in DNS requests to obtain that information.

+So Hesiod is essentially a database format and query syntax, but definitely not a protocol.
+As a corollary there isn't really such a thing as a Hesiod server: it's just a DNS server with the right data in the right way.
+Being a Hesiod server is a role, rather than a specific piece of software.

 The DNS RFCs specify a generic record type, called a TXT record.
 TXT records were originally added to the spec for the very purpose of supporting Hesiod (together with the HS class, which is now deprecated).
 Since then they have been used for everything and anything, in particular various forms of email sender validation.
 While there have been attempts to define a generic structure of the information contained within (`RFC 1464 <https://tools.ietf.org/html/rfc1464>`_), it goes a bit against the basic concept of a TXT record: store and serve unstructured or arbitrarily-structured data that doesn't fit in any other record type.

-Hesiod specifies 3 things:

-- the types of information available to the clients;

-- what data is needed for each type and how it's encoded within a TXT record;

-- how to access those records via DNS requests for specially-constructed domain names.
+Hesiod DNS records are all TXT records, and the structure of the data within those TXT records is defined by Hesiod.

 And that's it!
-There's no low-level protocol, no on-wire bitstream, no endianness, etc. All of that is dealt with by the DNS server, client and protocol.
+There's no low-level protocol, no on-wire bitstream, no endianness, etc. All of that is dealt with by the underlying DNS protocol.

-As a corollary there isn't really a thing called a Hesiod server: it's just a DNS server with the right data in the right way.
-Being a Hesiod server is a role, rather than a dedicated piece of software.